iamfredric/Wordpress-keygen-Sublime-Text-plugin/readme.md

 Wordpress keygen Sublime Text plugin
 ============================
-Generate wordpress keys and salts from Sublime text 2 and 3.
+Generate wordpress keys and salts for Sublime text 2 and 3.

 How to use
 ----------